 On a personal note, Patrick is a dedicated family man and has been happily married to his wife Desiree for over seventeen years.
 Patrick and Desiree have four children together.
 The Cohn’s have made Grant County their home and currently reside in Silver City, New Mexico.
 In his free time Patrick enjoys the simple things such as spending time with his family.
 He also enjoys the rich treasures that our community provides such as spending time with his family camping, hiking, fishing and the serenity that only the Gila National Forest provides.

 In closing Patrick would like to express that Grant County and its residents have always been an intricate part of his life.
 This is why he is very excited over the opportunity to serve this great community as its County Treasurer.
 Patrick would like to express that he does have an open door policy for all of the citizens of Grant County and his fellow public officials.
-He would also like to credit his staff, starting with his Chief Deputy Lorraine Castillo, Senior County Specialists Liz Hernandez, Vangie Gonzales, and finally Ted Martinez in Solid Waste.
+He would also like to credit his staff, starting with his Chief Deputy Lorraine Castillo, Senior County Specialists Liz Hernandez, Vangie Gonzales, and finally Jazmine Prejean in Solid Waste.
 Together as a team they will work hard to provide Grant County with the service it deserves through the Treasurer’s Office.